Skip to Main Content

 The European Court of Justice Reporter (ECR) is the official case reporter of cases from the Court of Justice, analogous to the U.S. Reports.
 Like our official reporter, publication in the ECR is frequently delayed by 18 months or longer.
 It also contains cases from the Court of First Instance (now known as the General Court).

-EU case law is available electronically in many other places, including the Curia website, Westlaw (EU-CS database), Lexis, and Eur-Lex.
+EU case law is available electronically in many other places, including Curia, Westlaw, Lexis, and Eur-Lex.
 Coverage is from 1954 to present.

-Note that the Court of Justice has an "Advocate-General".
+Note that the Court of Justice has an "Advocate-General."
 The Advocate-General reads the parties' filings and writes an opinion, which is frequently more detailed than the Court's own opinion.
-The Advocate General opinions are published together with the Court opinions in the official reports.
-Such opinions may be more readily available via Curia or Eur-Lex than via Westlaw or Lexis according to Hoffman & Rumsey, International and Foreign Legal Research: A Coursebook (Martinus Nijhoff Publishers 2008) at 187 K85 .H64 2008
+The Advocate General's opinions are published together with the Court's opinions in the official reports.
+Such opinions may be more readily available via Curia or Eur-Lex than via Westlaw or Lexis.
+See International and Foreign Legal Research, available at UIC Law Library - 6th Floor (Reserve) - K85.H64 2008